Alexei Varakin: Trial and second internment

 On 28 January 2025, Varakin's trial opened in the Moscow City Court.
 In it, he pleaded guilty to one of the murders, but did not do so for the second one, claiming that it was "necessary" to kill her.
 He also stated that he was not ready to testify at that stage and that he needed to consult with his lawyer.

 Throughout the initial proceedings, Varakin did not hide his face from reporters and allowed himself to be photographed, carefully studying folders related to the case.
 However, at the same time, he demonstrated multiple instances of bizarre behavior, such as constantly smiling at the judge; answering questions in a high-pitched voice and demanding that the trial be held behind closed doors to avoid publicity regarding his mental illness.
 The judge, however, explained that this would not happen due to high public interest and transparency.

 The victims' family members did not appear at the first court hearing, but their testimony was read out by prosecutors.
 Since Varakin had already been jailed for violent murders, he was labeled as a dangerous recidivist.
 Representatives of the prosecution stated that if the results of the psychiatric exam showed that Varakin was sane, they would push for a life term.

 According to psychiatrists from the forensic medical examination commission, Varakin would avoid criminal responsibility, as mentally-ill people who commit violent crimes are interned at psychiatric institutions with intensive supervision.
 Medical lawyer Asad Yusufov later released a statement addressing why this decision happened.

 In February 2025, Varakin was transferred to the Serbsky Center, where specialists worked with him for a month.
-Based on the results of a number of psychiatric examinations, it was established that he suffers from schizophrenia, due to which he could not recognize the gravity of his actions.
+Based on the results of a number of psychiatric examinations, it was established that he has schizophrenia, due to which he could not recognize the gravity of his actions.
 On the basis of this, on 13 March 2025, the Moscow City Court ruled that Varakin was unfit to stand trial and ordered him to be interned at a psychiatric institution.